sanket0708/QH-task5-netflix-clone/README.md

 # QH-task5-netflix-clone
-Quantum Hunts Task No 5 - to make a single webpage .
+Quantum Hunts Task No 5 - to make a single page webpage .